kartAI/NGIS-training-machine-webclient/README.md

 4. Decide the data parameters for "training", "validation" and "building percentage".

 5. Choose which layers you would like to include and the image settings for the data you are retrieving.
-(Optional: Enter an email adress to get the data sent to your email)

 6. (Optional: Enter an email address to get the data sent to you)